Workers’ Compensation and No-Fault Ramifications When you are Involved in an Automobile Accident while in the Course of Your Employment

 Determining Whether You Qualify for Workers’ Compensation Benefits

-Determining whether you’re entitled to workers’ compensation benefits can be confusing, especially if your job requires you to drive a vehicle.
+Determining whether you’re entitled to workers’ compensation benefits can be confusing, especially if your job requires driving a vehicle.
 Generally, any person injured at work is entitled to coverage through their employer’s workers’ compensation policy.
 That includes employees who drive for a living or operate a vehicle to perform occupational tasks.

 Injured workers can apply for workers’ compensation benefits under certain circumstances, such as: